lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ### The Presenter as UseCaseOutput

-**TODO: Fix me:** The Presenter's second responsibility is to process the data received via UseCaseOutput.
-The Presentor decides whether to send the data on to the PresentorOutput or to the RouterOutput.
+The Presenter's second responsibility is to process the data received via UseCaseOutput.
+The Presenter decides whether to send the data on to the ViewController via the PresenterOutput or on to the Router via a RouterDelegate.
+Note that in VIPER, the purpose of the RouterDelegate is the same as that of a ViewControllerDelegate under the normal architecture.

-When sending data on to the PresenterOutput, it is converted to a format that is most convenient for display by the ViewController.
-When sending data on to the RouterOut, it is passed unconverted.
+When sending data on via the PresenterOutput, it must be converted to a format that is most convenient for display by the ViewController.
+When sending data on to the RouterDelegate, it is passed on unconverted.

+**TODO: CHECK THESE STATMENTS:** Remember that Entities must not be passed back to the Presenter from the UseCase.
+In particular, the only data that should be passed the to the Presenter is an indication of UseCase processing status and this is usually done via the method's name.
+The usecase does not need to send system state back through a router as it is already acualty holding that data on behalf of the use cases.

-Data that is passed to PresentorOutput is called a ViewModel.
-In the case of repeating data the Presenter hold the viewModel structures and delivers them via an index method call.
+Data that is passed to PresenterOutput is called a ViewModel.
+In the case of repeating data the Presenter holds the ViewModel structures and delivers them via an index method call.

-I find that it is a good practice to create one output protocol for each event.
-As the number of use cases that a scene supports grows large, the number of methods  on a single output protocol becomes unwieldy, as it is really hard to tell which methods are used by what events.
+I find it is a good practice to create one UseCaseOutput protocol for each event.
+When the number of use cases that a scene supports grows larger, the number of methods on a single output protocol becomes even larger.
+It becomes really hard to tell at a glance which methods are used by what events.
 This works out really nicely when you place the implementation of each output protocol in it's own extension.

-###

 ### The ViewController as Presenter Output